Bonanza, Idaho

 Bonanza History

-Settled in 1877, Bonanza was the first major settlement in the Yankee Fork area of Salmon River country in Central Idaho.
-By 1881, Bonanza had a population of over 600 residents, making it temporarily the largest settlement in the area.
+Settled in 1877, Bonanza was the first important settlement in the Yankee Fork area of Salmon River country in Central Idaho.
+By 1881, the town had a population of over 600 residents.
 Bonanza's population would soon decline however, and nearby Custer would become the economic and social center of the Yankee Fork region.

 Charles Franklin, originally from Bodie, California, had the idea of building a town among the rich placers of the Yankee Fork of the Salmon River.
 He began selling lots in his new town of Bonanaza in the summer of 1877, and eager miners were happy to purchase them at prices ranging from $40 to $300.